gvallarelli/oq-hazard-modeller/docs/source/index.rst

 Release v\ |version|. (:ref:`Installation <installation>`)

-Modeller's Toolkit (MToolkit) is a `Python`_ tool for seismic hazard calculations.
-MToolkit allows users to create inputs needed for the calculations within OpenQuake_, it works also as a means for prototyping risk calculations.
+Modeller's Toolkit (MToolkit) is a `Python`_ tool for seismic hazard model preparation.
+MToolkit allows users to create inputs needed for the calculations within OpenQuake_, it works also as a means for prototyping model development.
 MToolkit is written by GEM Foundation and licensed under `LGPL3 license`_.